FIND OUT HOW MUCH YOU CAN

 There are many factors to consider when buying car insurance.
 To help with your decision, our team has researched and put together a recommended list of leading auto insurance providers.

 The first step, however, is to figure out how to buy car insurance.
-Below, we outline all the necessary steps, the types of available coverage and how to get the best car insurance rates for your needs.
+Above, we outline all the necessary steps, the types of available coverage and how to get the best car insurance rates for your needs.

 6 Steps to Buying Car Insurance